Alternative Break

 Alternative Breaks are often physically, emotionally, and mentally challenging as a result of the immersive nature of the program.
 The experience is both challenging and rewarding due to long days spent completing service projects and educational sessions, which often require physical labor, dialogues, and reflection activities on social issues over the course of a 5 to 6 day period.
 Participants are asked and encouraged to take responsibility for their wellbeing during the trip by planning ahead to prepare themselves as best as possible for the experience and making needs known to the team and Alt.
 Break Leaders so accommodations and plans can be made that account for the needs of all team members.
 Participants will complete a self-care planning activity to support this process.

-- Some community partners may require showing proof of both being fully vaccinated against COVID-19 and being “up to date” with COVID-19 vaccination or having a COVID-19 booster.
-For this reason, we strongly encourage all participants to be up to date with their COVID-19 boosters by program departure in order to be able to participate in all of the program’s activities and the full itinerary.
+While OSU no longer has a vaccine requirement in place, some of the community organizations CEL partners with to offer the Alt.
+Break program may require showing proof of both being fully vaccinated against COVID-19 and being “up to date” with COVID-19 vaccination.
+For this reason, we strongly encourage all participants to 1) Be up to date with their COVID-19 vaccine by program departure AND 2) Bring proof of vaccination in order to be able to participate in all of the program’s activities and the full itinerary.

 Protocols for handling potential positive COVID-19 cases during the program will be shared with students who are accepted into the program.

-If you have any questions about these required protocols, please contact us at [email protected] or 541-737-3041.
+If you have any questions, please contact us at [email protected] or 541-737-3041.

-- Must be in good university standing (academic and student conduct)
+• Must be in good university standing (academic and student conduct)

 If you have extenuating, unexpected medical, academic, or family/personal circumstances that are out of your control and need to cancel your participation, you may be reimbursed for any expenses that Community Engagement & Leadership can recover.
 The emergency must arise before the program starts to receive any refund.
 Students will be asked to provide a signed request for any partial refund that summarizes the extenuating circumstances.